alyptik/cepl/README.md

 #### CEPL understands the following options:

+	-c: Use clang as the base compiler.
 	-h: Show help/usage information.
+	-i: Use icc as the base compiler.
 	-p: Add symbols from dynamic libraries to readline completion.
 	-v: Show version information.
 	-w: Compile with “-pedantic-errors -Wall -Wextra” flags.